snowdrop/spring-boot-quickstart-istio/INSTALLATION.md

 Remarks :

 - To switch from the istio version 0.2.12 to 0.3.0, then use the `sed -i.bk s//g` instructions
-- Unfortunately, this scenario fails on istio 0.3.0 due to this [issue](https://github.com/istio/istio/issues/2031) !!

 ```bash
 pushd $(mktemp -d)